fold #07 on Solidarity

 Throughout history, solidarity has played a vital role in promoting social change and advancing social justice and equality.
 By coming together to support one another and to challenge oppressive structures and systems, communities have been able to make significant progress towards a more just and equitable world.
 There has been a growing awareness of the urgent need for solidarity in contemporary art and artistic production.
 Artists have the ability to create works that challenge dominant narratives and expose the inequalities that underlie them by actively responding to the current.
 Solidarity in contemporary art is not just about making a political statement, but about creating a sense of connection and shared experience that can be transformative.
 It is about recognizing our interconnectedness and working together towards a more just and equitable future.

-Solidarity could take on many forms, from collaboration between artists to support for marginalized peer communities and precarious living situations and the importance of solidarity in contemporary art is understated.
+Solidarity could take on many forms, from the collaboration between artists to support for marginalized peers and precarious living situations of communities.
+Yes, indeed the importance of solidarity in contemporary art is understated.
 Art has always been a powerful tool for social change, and artists have a unique ability to engage audiences in important conversations about politics, culture, and society.
 As T.J.
-Demos notes on the political possibilities of collective action in his book Against the Anthropocene: Visual Culture and Environment Today (2017) Collective struggle is not merely a means to a political end, but also a transformative aesthetic and ethical experience that can reconstitute subjectivity and social relations, effecting new forms of solidarity and shared meaning.
+Demos notes on the political possibilities of collective action in his book Against the Anthropocene: Visual Culture and Environment Today (2017).
+The collective struggle is not merely a means to a political end, but also a transformative aesthetic and ethical experience that can reconstitute subjectivity and social relations, effecting new forms of solidarity and shared meaning.

 Solidarity touches upon migration, globalization, capitalism, and climate change.
 These issues are intrinsically linked, as environmental damage and climate change disproportionately affect marginalized communities for example.
 The extraction of resources for industrial production and the exploitation of labor are key drivers of both environmental destruction and social inequality.
 In this context, solidarity is not just an ethical imperative, but a necessary condition for social and ecological survival.
 This concept has been explored for example in films and artworks by Oliver Ressler, an Austrian artist, whose works address social, economic, and political issues.
 He depicts sustainable communities, decentralized economies, and collective ownership of resources, offering a hopeful vision of a future built on principles of social solidarity and ecological sustainability.
 By highlighting the work of activists and community groups, Ressler’s films demonstrate the power of collective action and the potential for social change through solidarity and in challenging dominant narratives and promoting alternative visions of social justice and equality.